When did dreams become something we all talked about? I’m sure long before Freud and Jung made it popular.

 If a client reports vivid, rampant dreaming I will occasionally ask them to write and start tracking their dreams when they wake … as it is in that moment in time, when we wake, that our dreams are most interpretable.
 I do this based on the theory of both Freud and Jung where they write that it is the unconscious allowing us into that previously unavailable space, on our journey to the individuation processes.
 I never what to miss that gift … though I/we often do.

 I am currently engaged in writing a book which has become far more complex than I might ever have expected, imagined or intended.
 Right now, it feels a tad outside my bandwidth.
-While I struggle, read, thrash, research, eat, sigh, write, delete, write more and devour endless theoretical text’s my poor unconscious is obviously working overtime.
+While I struggle, read, thrash, research, eat, sigh, write, [simple-author-box], write more and devour endless theoretical text’s my poor unconscious is obviously working overtime.
 As a result, this week that struggle threw me a gem of a dream ….

 ….
 I was climbing up a sharp perpendicular rock face.
 I was at the top of the cliff with my hands and arms clinging onto the plateau where many people I knew, stood.
 They were chatting together, not at all interested in what I was doing.
 Looking back over my shoulder through some trees I could see another group of friends just milling about and talking among themselves.